 Our Company maintains a percentage of fixed and variable rate debt within defined parameters.
 We enter into interest rate swap agreements that maintain the fixed-to-variable mix within these parameters.
 These contracts had maturities ranging from one to four years on December 31, 2000.
 Variable rates are predominantly linked to the London Interbank Offered Rate.
 Any differences paid or received on interest rate swap agreements are recognized as adjustments to interest expense over the life of each swap, thereby adjusting the effective interest rate on the underlying obligation.
-Additionally, our Company enters into interest rate cap agreements that may entitle us to receive from a financial institution the amount, if any, by which our interest payments on our variable rate debt exceed prespecified interest rates through 2004.
+Additionally, our Company enters into interest rate cap agreements that may entitle us to receive from a financial institution the amount, if any, by which our interest rates through 2004.